-With the IRS data, we are able to resolve the silicate emission features and 10 μ m and

-$20~\mu m$; the median SED clearly shows that most objects have pronounced silicate emission and thus small grains in the hot upper layers of the disk atmospheres.
+With the IRS data, we are able to resolve the silicate emission features at 10 and 20 μm ; the median SED clearly shows that most objects have pronounced silicate emission and thus small grains in the hot upper layers of the disk atmospheres.
 It is remarkable that our median SED at 25 μm almost coincides with the one from D'Alessio et al. (1999), who used IRAS 25 μm flux measurements.
 The median SED for K5-M2 stars is lower than the one for all Class II objects in our sample, as expected for a sample of stars that excludes earlier, and thus hotter, spectral types.
-In particular, the decrease in the 13 to 25 μm range is more pronounced than that at shorter wavelengths, indicating that the silicate feature at $20~\mu m$ decreases more than the 10- μm silicate feature for late spectral types.
+In particular, the decrease in the 13-25 μm range is more pronounced than that at shorter wavelengths, indicating that the silicate feature at 20 μm decreases more than the 10- μm silicate feature for late spectral types.